-- 1. After an oral examination, the examiner will assess the examination on the same day and provide the student with a statement on request. - 2.
+- 1. After an oral examination, the examiner will assess the examination as soon as possible, but within one week at the most, and provide the student with a statement upon request. - 2.
 Written examinations must be marked within ten working days, although in the case of an examination with essay questions taken by more than 50 students, this term is extended to fifteen working days. - 3.
-A maximum marking period of twenty working days applies to examinations that are taken in a form other than oral or written. - 4.
+If an examination is taken in a form other than oral or written, the Board of Examiners will determine in advance how and when students will receive written confirmation of the result. - 4.
 In special cases, the Board of Examiners may deviate from the above stipulations. - 5.
 The written confirmation of the result of an examination will also inform students of their right of inspection, as stipulated in Article 4.18.1, as well as their right to appeal. - 6.
-A course unit or an examination that has been passed may not be taken again. - 7.
-Students can lodge an appeal against the results of an examination with the Central Portal for the Legal Protection of Student Rights (CLRS) within six weeks of the date on which the result was announced.
+A course unit or an examination that has been passed may not be taken again.

+7. Students can lodge an appeal against the results of an examination with the Central Portal for the Legal Protection of Student Rights (CLRS) within six weeks of the date on which the result was announced.